cdklabs/publib/README.md

 $ gpg -a --export > public.pem
 ```

-Go to https://keyserver.ubuntu.com/ and submit the public key
+Go to https://keyserver.ubuntu.com/ and submit the public key.
+You can use `cat public.pem` and copy/paste it into the "Submit Key" dialog.

-Export and the private key:
+Export the private key:

 ```console
 $ gpg -a --export-secret-keys <fingerprint> > private.pem